-Despite the collection being on preview today, IKEA has announced that the OFF-WHITE collaboration will release sometime in 2020, with the exact release date still unconfirmed.
+IKEA has announced that the OFF-WHITE collaboration will be released sometime in 2019, with the exact release date still unconfirmed.

 The collection might include a collaboration with Jim Krantz

-Alongside the event, IKEA has dropped its first official image of the upcoming IKEA x OFF-WHITE collaboration.
-The image shows what looks like a rug with the words “STILL LOADING” across it and “Flooring” in the right corner.
+When IKEA dropped its first official image of the IKEA x OFF-WHITE collaboration, it showed what looked to be a rug with the words “STILL LOADING” across it and “Flooring” in the bottom-right corner.

-The brand hasn’t confirmed any information, but the Americana-esque image used looks strikingly like some of Supreme collaborator Jim Krantz‘s work.
+The Americana-esque image used looked strikingly like some of Supreme collaborator Jim Krantz‘s work.

-Virgil Abloh previously live streamed a sneak peek of the collection
+Abloh previously live-streamed a sneak peek of the collection

-On April 30, Abloh gifted followers to a sneak peek of the collaboration, live-streaming from an undisclosed location in NYC.
+On April 30, Abloh gave followers to a sneak peek of the collaboration, live-streaming from an undisclosed location in NYC.

-Virgil walked us through a selection of prototypes, including a triangular red doorstop, a transparent display cabinet built with the purpose of “curating your own junk drawer,” and the hand shaved rugs teased previously on IG (which you can check out in more detail below).
+The designer walked us through a selection of prototypes, including a triangular red doorstop, a transparent display cabinet built with the purpose of “curating your own junk drawer,” and the hand-shaved rugs teased previously on Instagram (which you can check out in more detail below).

 The IKEA x OFF-WHITE collection will include multiple rugs

-The IKEA x OFF-WHITE collaboration will feature even more rugs than unveiled today.
-Taking to Instagram back in October of last year, Virgil Abloh gave us a sneak peek of a blue rug.
-Later, images by The Snobette and Instagram user Portnygain revealed the full paisley print blue “KEEP OFF” rug, alongside a large red rug with “BLUE” lettering.
+Taking to Instagram back in October last year, Abloh gave us a sneak peek of a blue rug.
+Later, images by The Snobette and Instagram user @portnyagin revealed the full paisley print “KEEP OFF” rug and a large red rug with “BLUE” lettering.

 And an OFF-WHITE x IKEA FRAKTA bag

-When the collaboration was first announced in June 2017, IKEA shared an image of Abloh with a yellow FRAKTA bag reading “SCULPTURE.”
+When the collaboration was first announced in June 2017, IKEA shared an image of Abloh with a yellow FRAKTA-style bag prototype reading “SCULPTURE.”

-Issue 10 of System Magazine has the best-look at the IKEA x OFF-WHITE collab
+Issue 10 of System magazine got a look at the IKEA x OFF-WHITE collab

-Known for continually pushing the envelope and offering some of the world’s most concise, dynamic reports on a variety of hot topics, issue 10 of System Magazine comes as no exception.
+Known for continually pushing the envelope and offering some of the world’s most concise, dynamic reports on a variety of hot topics, issue 10 of System magazine came as no exception.

-Below, you can take a look at a few select pages from the magazine, offering your most detailed look at Virgil Abloh’s collaboration with IKEA.
-More can also be found on the System Magazine website.
+Below, you can check out a few pages from the issue, which gave the most detailed look at Abloh’s collaboration with IKEA at that point.
+More information can also be found on the System magazine website.

-In other news, this Virgil Abloh figurine has the design community talking for a number of reasons.
+In other news, this Virgil Abloh figurine has got the design community talking.